andersontr15/resources-to-master-software-engineering-interview-for-non-cs-majors/README.md

 A collection of resources I've compiled to make it easier for non-CS majors to prepare for the standard software engineering interview.
 Some resources are paid and others are free.
 Contributions are welcome.

+If you fork the repo, check the boxes after you have completed reviewing the material.

 ## Software Design and Architecture